Hammad Azhar

 Muhammad Hammad Azhar is a Pakistani politician from Pakistan Tehreek-e-Insaf.
 He was elected from NA-126 (Lahore-IV) in 2018 Pakistani general election and remained a member of National Assembly of Pakistan between August 2018 to January 2023.
 He served in various ministerial positions in Imran Khan ministry between 2018 and April 2022.
 He served as Energy Minister of Pakistan and Finance Minister of Pakistan between 16 April 2021 to 3 April 2022 and 29 March 2021 to 16 April 2021 respectively.

-He also served as Federal Minister for Economic Affairs (10 July 2019 to 5 April 2020), Federal Minister of Industries and Production (6 April 2020 to 6 March 2021), Minister of State for Revenue (11 September 2018 to 9 July 2019) and Federal Minister for Revenue (8 July 2019 to 9 July 2019).
+He also served as Federal Minister for Economic Affairs from 10 July 2019 to 5 April 2020, Federal Minister of Industries and Production from 6 April 2020 to 6 March 2021, Minister of State for Revenue from 11 September 2018 to 9 July 2019 and Federal Minister for Revenue from 8 July 2019 to 9 July 2019.
 Additionally, he served as the President of PTI in Punjab from 2023 to 2025.

 Early life and education

 Hammad Azhar was born to the former Governor of Punjab (1990–1993) and later co-founder of Pakistan Muslim League (Q), Mian Muhammad Azhar, into a political Punjabi Arain family of Lahore.
+He has a sister, Asma Hadi.

-He received his early education from Aitchison College and later was a pupil at Wellington College.
+He received his early education from the Aitchison College in Lahore and later was a pupil at Wellington College in Berkshire.
 He later graduated with a bachelor's degree in Development Economics from the SOAS, University of London and then completed his postgraduate diploma in Law from the BPP Law School.

 He enrolled for the Bar Vocational Course in 2004 and was formally called to the Bar at The Honorable Society of Lincoln's Inn in 2005.